-If an employee cannot be placed in a vacant position pursuant to this section, the employee shall be reinstated to his or her former position.
+If an employee cannot be placed in a vacant position pursuant to this section, the employee shall be reinstated to his or her former 2 3 position.

-19143.
-At the termination of any temporary separation, except termination of a permanent or probationary employee by layoff and termination by displacement, as defined in board regulation, the employee shall be reinstated to his or her former position, as defined in Section 18522, unless some other reinstatement right is specified for the particular temporary separation in the Civil Service Act or board regulation.
+- SEC.
+69. Section 19143 of the Government Code is amended to read: - 19143.
+At the termination of any temporary separation, except termination of a permanent or probationary employee by layoff and termination by displacement, as defined in regulation, the employee shall be reinstated to his or her former position, as defined in Section 18522, unless some other reinstatement right is specified for the particular temporary separation in the Civil Service Act or regulation. - SEC.
+70. Section 19170 of the Government Code is amended to read: - 19170. (a) The board shall establish for each class the length of the probationary period.
+The probationary period that shall be served upon appointment shall be six months unless the board establishes a longer period of not more than one year. - (b) By rule, the board may: - (1) Increase the length of individual probationary periods by adding periods of time to any periods of time an employee, while serving as a probationer, is absent from his or her position. - (2) Require an additional probationary period not to exceed the length of the probationary period of the class in which the probationer was appointed when the probationary employee returns after an extended period of absence and the remainder of the probationary period is insufficient to evaluate his or her current performance. - (c) Upon written agreement between an appointing power and an employee who alleges that he or she has a disability, as defined in Section 12926, subject to approval of the agreement by the board, the employee's probationary period may be extended for a period, not to exceed six months, to allow the appointing power to provide a reasonable accommodation to the employee and the employee to demonstrate, before the probationary period ends, the ability to perform satisfactorily the essential functions of the position with reasonable accommodation.
+Nothing in this subdivision may relieve an appointing power from complying with applicable law requiring reasonable accommodation or prohibiting discrimination based on disability, and no employee, as a condition of an agreement to extend the probationary period, may be required to waive or release any rights he or she may have under applicable law requiring reasonable accommodation or prohibiting discrimination based on disability.

-- 19170. (a) The board shall establish for each class the length of the probationary period.
-The probationary period that shall be served upon appointment shall be six months unless the board establishes a longer period of not more than one year. - (b) The By rule, the board may provide by rule for either of the following: - (1) Increasing-Increase the length of individual probationary periods by adding-thereto periods of time-during-which to any periods of time an employee, while serving as a probationer, is absent from his or her position. - (2) Requiring-Require an additional probationary period not to exceed the length of the original probationary period of the class in which the probationer was appointed when a the probationary employee returns after an extended period of absence and the remainder of the probationary period is insufficient to evaluate his or her current performance. - (c) Upon written agreement between an appointing power and an employee who alleges that he or she has a disability, as defined in Section 12926, subject to approval of the agreement by the board, the employee's probationary period may be extended for a period, not to exceed six months, to allow the appointing power to provide a reasonable accommodation to the employee and the employee to demonstrate, before the probationary period ends, the ability to perform satisfactorily the essential functions of the position with reasonable accommodation.
-Nothing in this subdivision may relieve an appointing power from complying with applicable law requiring reasonable accommodation or prohibiting discrimination based on disability, and no employee, as a condition of an agreement to extend the probationary period, may be required to waive or release any rights he or she may have under applicable law requiring reasonable accommodation or prohibiting discrimination based on disability. - SEC.
-72. Section 19200 of the Government Code is amended to read: - 19200.
-Whenever the United States is engaged in war or whenever the board department finds that an emergency exists in connection with the national defense, the board may provide by rule for a system of department may authorize duration examinations and employments and the conditions attached thereto, in those classes in which the best interests of the State would be served during such war or emergency.
-Within not less than three months, or more than one year, after the board department finds that for the purpose of this section there is no longer an emergency, all duration employments shall be terminated in such order as the board department deems appropriate.
+19200.
+Whenever the United States is engaged in war or whenever the department finds that an emergency exists in connection with the national defense, the department may authorize duration examinations and employments in those classes in which the best interests of the state would be served during such war or emergency.
+Within not less than three months, or more than one year, after the department finds that there is no longer an emergency, all duration employments shall be terminated in such order as the department deems appropriate.

 19253.
-Subject to approval by the board department, an appointing power with the concurrence or at the request of an employee may request the voluntary demotion of such employee to a vacant position.
+Subject to approval by the department, an appointing power with the concurrence or at the request of an employee may request the voluntary demotion of such employee to a vacant position.

-If the class to which the demotion is proposed requires qualifications, knowledges, or abilities not measured by the examination for the class from which demotion is proposed, the board department may examine the employee for the possession of those additional qualifications, knowledges, and abilities.
+If the class to which the demotion is proposed requires qualifications, knowledges, or abilities not measured by the examination for the class from which demotion is proposed, the department may examine the employee for the possession of those additional qualifications, knowledges, and abilities.